bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

     }

 Beautiful!
 We've implemented our interface and constructed a trie!
 Now what do we do with it?
-It depends on your use case.
-For simplicity, we'll use it as a potty mouth catcher.
+Let's use it as a potty mouth catcher.
 Maybe we are running a chat server and want to filter out swear words and their leet code counterparts.
 We come across "$h1t".
 Is it bad?
 Ask the trie.

     Trie.exists?(bad_words, "$h1t") => true